matomo-org/developer-documentation/docs/Hooks.md

 #### Tracker.detectReferrerSearchEngine
-_Defined in [Piwik/Tracker/Referrer](https://github.com/piwik/piwik/blob/master/core/Tracker/Referrer.php) in line [130](https://github.com/piwik/piwik/blob/master/core/Tracker/Referrer.php#L130)_
+_Defined in [Piwik/Tracker/Referrer](https://github.com/piwik/piwik/blob/master/core/Tracker/Referrer.php) in line [135](https://github.com/piwik/piwik/blob/master/core/Tracker/Referrer.php#L135)_

+This event is triggered after basic search engine detection has been attempted.
+A plugin can use this event to modify or provide new results based on the passed referrer URL.

 Callback Signature:
 <pre><code>function(&amp;$searchEngineInformation, $this-&gt;referrerUrl)</code></pre>